TrilemmaFoundation/soccer-analytics-engineering/ENGINEERING_SPECIFICATION.md

 # Engineering Specification

-This document provides technical details on data sources, assumptions, modeling choices, and data quality considerations for the Soccer Analytics repository.
+This document provides technical details on data sources, assumptions, modeling choices, and data quality considerations for the Soccer Analytics Engineering repository.

 ## Data Sources